katarzynamad11/CloudinAir/README.md

 ### Features

-1) Registration for new users with secure password storage.
+1) Registration for new users with password storage.

 2) Login functionality with authentication.